Mmessiter/LockDownRadioControl/BinariesEtc/Mac version/readme.txt

 Note: If the receiver has two transceivers, use RX2.hex otherwise use RX1.hex.

-To update the help files, copy the new help files onto the SD card overwriting older versions.
+To update the Nextion screen, download their free editor (Windows only), load the .HMI file into it, and then upload it to the screen using an FTDI adapter over USB.